Date & Time: 01st October 2021, 05:30 PM – 06:30 PM IST

 Speaker: Vikas Khemani– Founder, Carnelian Asset Advisors

-Moderator: Kamal Manocha– Founder & CEO, PMS AIF World
+Moderator: Kamal Manocha– Founder & CEO, PMS AIF WORLD

 India growth story - from here to where?
 With a different perspective on Investment Risks